Robust deep learning-based semantic organ segmentation in hyperspectral images: Experiments and results

+The model ranking was determined in the following way: For each model, the average of the five per-pig metric values was computed and models were ranked according to these mean metric values.
+To assess the stability of the ranking with respect to different validation metrics, the ranking was performed separately for each metric and compared.
 To assess the stability of the model ranking concerning the sampling variability, rankings were performed repeatedly on \num{1000} bootstrap samples.
-Each bootstrap sample consisted of 5 cases randomly drawn with replacement from the set of test cases, which consists of five test cases (one metric value for each pig in the test set).
+Each bootstrap sample consisted of 5 cases randomly drawn with replacement from the set of five test cases (one metric value for each pig in the test set).
+Metric values were first averaged across all five test cases and then the rank of each model was determined based on this aggregate, resulting in \num{1000} ranks for each model (one rank per bootstrap sample, \texttt{meanThenRank} option in challengeR).

-To assess the stability of the ranking with respect to different validation metrics, rankings were performed separately for each metric and compared.

 \paragraph{Quality of reference annotations} Crucial for any deep learning algorithm is the quality of the data, including the available reference annotations.
-It is known from previous studies that the variability between different human raters can be large \cite{joskowicz_inter-observer_2019}.
+It is known from previous studies that the variability between different human raters can be large \autocite{joskowicz_inter-observer_2019}.
 To quantify the quality of our reference annotations, we used the same set of re-annotated images as described above and the annotations of the second medical expert for inter-rater estimations.
 Additionally, the medical expert who originally annotated our data set re-annotated the same set of \varRaterTotalImages images for an estimation of the intra-rater variability.
 In both cases, we compared the re-annotations with the original annotation per image and calculated our three evaluation metrics.
-In contrast to the comparison of model predictions, we did not use pixels which the new annotator assigned one of the ignored classes (e.g. \oname{unsure}).
+In contrast to the comparison of model predictions, we did not use pixels which the new annotator assigned to the \oname{ignore} class (e.g. pixels for which an annotator was not sure).
 That is, the union of ignored pixels in reference and re-annotated segmentation map was computed and those pixels were ignored.